 4. Asparagus Salad

 Who doesn’t love salads?
 If you have never tried asparagus salad, I highly recommend that you make it today.
-I love this recipe because I can add any vegetable that I like.
+This recipe is highly customizable because you can add any of your favorite ingredients to it.
 The more vegetables there are, the more colorful and flavorful the salad will be.

 Asparagus Will Make You Feel Over The Moon

-I have shown you the most important information about 16 different types of asparagus as well as some classic dishes that you can make with them.
-From now, it’s your turn.
+I have shown you the most important information about various types of asparagus as well as some classic dishes that you can make with them.
+Now, it’s your turn.
 Select the most impressive variety and go get it right away!

-Although I try to cover as much information as possible, there are more interesting things about these varieties that I haven’t had a chance to explore.
+Although I try to cover as much information as possible, there might be some interesting things about these varieties that I missed.
 If you want to share more about them, feel free to comment below.
-Other readers and I will benefit from you a lot.
+Other readers and I will benefit from your contribution a lot.